 After you’ve been approved, the credit card issuer will mail you a packet containing your physical credit card and detailed information in a cardmember agreement.
 It’s a good idea to read this document thoroughly so you’re aware of all possible APRs and fees you could be charged.

 If you access your credit card account online, you can also find this same detailed information on the card issuer’s website.
 You can call the card’s customer service telephone number for the information.

 If you’re one of the many people who carry a credit card balance, knowing how much interest you’re paying on different types of charges is important.
 Interest charges on purchases are likely the most common interest charges, and the amount of interest you may pay can add up quickly.

 To keep from paying interest on purchases at all, it’s important to pay your credit card balance in full each month.
 If you don’t, you’ll accrue interest, which compounds and can create a debt cycle.

 3 Personal Loan Tips

 - Before agreeing to take out a personal loan from a lender, you should know if there are origination, prepayment, or other kinds of fees.
-If you get a personal loan from SoFi, there are no fees.
+If you get a personal loans from SoFi, there are no fees.

 - If you’ve got high-interest credit card debt, a personal loan is one way to get control of it.
 But you’ll want to make sure the loan’s interest rate is much lower than the credit cards’ rates — and that you can make the monthly payments.